France's Strauss-Kahn under investigation in pimping case

 "He states with the strongest firmness to be guilty of none of these acts and in particular to not have had the least awareness that certain women he met could have been prostitutes," Malka told the press.

-"Having relations with an escort does not constitute a crime and is a matter of private behaviour, perfectly legal among adults," he added.
+"Having relations with an escort does not constitute a crime and is a matter of private behavior, perfectly legal among adults," he added.

-The Lille case centres on allegations that a prostitution ring organised by Strauss-Kahn's business associates supplied clients at the city's Carlton Hotel.
+The Lille case centers on allegations that a prostitution ring organized by Strauss-Kahn's business associates supplied clients at the city's Carlton Hotel.

 Already in the case, eight people, including two Lille businessmen and a police commissioner, have been arrested, and construction firm Eiffage fired an executive suspected of using company funds to hire sex workers.